 (To be announced from the pulpit.)

-Chairman of the State Council (signed) "Mikael".
+President of the Imperial Council,(signed) "Michael".
 The copy affirmed by: State Secretary of the State Council P. Haritonoff.